hilmiwicak/asia-pop-40-spotify-playlist/README.md

 3. Starts puppeteer and getting the authorization code. `automateSpotifyToken()`
 4. Exchanging the authorization code into access token. `getSpotifyAccessToken()`
-5. Removes all songs from the playlist using the "src/temp/uris.json" file `removeSpotifyPlaylistSongs`
+5. Removes all songs from the playlist using the "src/temp/uris.json" file from last week `removeSpotifyPlaylistSongs`
-6. Adds the searched songs to the playlist. `addSpotifyPlaylistSongs()`
+6. Adds the searched songs to the playlist. `addSpotifyPlaylistSongs()` and adding this week's list into "src/temp/uris.json"
 7. Update the title. `updateSpotifyPlaylistTitle()`